 - Application Deadline:

 - Spring Admission: October 31st

 Please note: Upon offer of admission, you will be asked to submit an enrollment deposit of $200.

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions and pay (or waive) the non-refundable $60 application fee.
 Once this step has been completed, the online portal will allow you to upload your supplemental materials.

-The following is a list of the supplemental materials that will accompany your application for the Environmental Management (PhD) program:
+The following is a list of the supplemental materials that will accompany your application for the Environmental Science and Management (PhD) program:

 - Transcript: One from each college attended.

 - General Statement of Purpose: The Statement of Purpose provides you an opportunity to give evidence of your unique talents and experiences as an applicant to doctoral study at Montclair State University.
 In preparing your statement, please keep in mind that the Admissions Committee is seeking evidence of your ability to communicate clearly and professionally.
 Please include your reasons for pursuing doctoral studies by referring to relevant personal, academic and work experiences.
 Please also outline your future plans and any other information that may be of interest to the Admissions Committee.